-- Methane emissions from fugitive leaks are most commonly reduced by periodic Leak Detection and Repair (LDAR) programs, where inspections are carried out to identify leaks, followed by repair of found leaks. - In some regions, detection and repair programs are required by regulation, but they are voluntary in others.
+- Methane emission from fugitive leaks can be prevented by following a preventive maintenance program - Follow manufacture or company specific maintenance guidelines for when equipment should be serviced or replaced. - Review leak records to determine types of components or facilities that frequently leak and develop method to reduce leaks (i.e. replace with different make/model, increase service/replacement frequency, re-engineer to remove component, etc.) - Methane emissions from fugitive leaks are most commonly reduced by periodic Leak Detection and Repair (LDAR) programs, where inspections are carried out to identify leaks, followed by repair of found leaks. - In some regions, detection and repair programs are required by regulation, but they are voluntary in others.
 The frequency of inspections varies (generally from monthly to annually).
 The inspection technique also varies. - Subsets of the LDAR programs are 'smart LDAR' programs or directed inspection and maintenance (DI&M) programs, where only a focused group of equipment types or components are inspected.
-For example, the program might be designed to only inspect types of equipment known to give rise to significant leaks, or designed to perform only limited repairs, such as those considered to be costeffective. - Fugitive leaks may be reduced by following an 'alternative detection and repair program', where different leak-detection techniques are combined at different intervals.
-Examples are varied, but include the following. - Frequent large-scale surveys (for example, by satellite or aerial) combined with less frequent inspections of components - Continuous monitoring

-Such alternative programs are currently being developed, and their suitability will depend on the particular equipment or components and so may vary from asset to asset.
+For example, the program might be designed to only inspect types of equipment known to give rise to significant leaks, or designed to perform only limited repairs, such as those considered to be cost-effective. - Fugitive leaks may be reduced by following an 'alternative detection and repair program', where different leakdetection techniques are combined at different intervals.
+Examples are varied, but include the following. - Frequent large-scale surveys (for example, by satellite or aerial) combined with less frequent inspections of components - Continuous monitoring - Such alternative programs are currently being developed, and their suitability will depend on the particular equipment or components and so may vary from asset to asset.
 Fugitive leaks can also be minimized by replacing types of components that commonly leak, or designing out the need for such components.

 Traditionally, before detection equipment was available, leaks were identified by a person (or people) inspecting the equipment or component without the aid of leak detection equipment.
 These inspections are sometimes called audio, visual and olfactory (AVO) surveys.
-However, these surveys, based solely on sight, hearing and smell, are not very effective in finding small leaks, leaks at noisy sites, or leaks at unmanned sites, so they are not considered to be an effective way of detecting leaks.
+However, these surveys, based solely on sight, hearing and smell, are not very effective in finding small leaks, leaks at noisy sites, or leaks at unmanned sites.
 The exception is for natural-gas distribution networks, where odorants are intentionally added, making detection easier and more effective.
 However, even in those distribution systems, it is better for regular surveys to be carried out with detection devices.